-- · Dashboard and Reports Tab: - The Host Name must be the Load Balanced URL.
+On the Keyfactor Command Dashboard and Reports Tab, the Host Name must be the load balanced URL.
 This is the host name that the Management Portal server uses to connect to the Logi Analytics Platform, and it therefore needs to be the name used on the internal side of the network.